Ashykar/NASSCOM-Semiconductor-Packaging/README.md

 * Offices: Administrative areas for management, engineering, and quality control teams.

 * Material Preparation and Storage: Dedicated space for preparing and storing raw materials like substrates, dies, bonding wires, and encapsulation compounds.
 This ensures materials are handled in controlled     conditions to prevent contamination.

 * Processing Zone (Clean Room: ISO Class 6 & 7): The core production area, maintained at high cleanliness standards (ISO Class 6 and 7, which allow limited particles per cubic meter).
-Key processes here include:
+Key processes include:

-* Die bonding: Attaching the die to the substrate.
+** Die bonding: Attaching the die to the substrate.

-* Wire or flip-chip bonding: Creating electrical connections (e.g., using thin wires or solder bumps).
+** Wire or flip-chip bonding: Creating electrical connections (e.g., using thin wires or solder bumps).

-* Encapsulation: Sealing the die with protective materials.
+** Encapsulation: Sealing the die with protective materials.

-* Flip-chip processes and RDL (Redistribution Layer) formation: For advanced packages, redistributing connections for better integration.
+** Flip-chip processes and RDL (Redistribution Layer) formation: For advanced packages, redistributing connections for better integration.

 Testing Area: Zone for post-assembly validation, including: